 - Natural Language API (to derive insights from the unstructured text).

 For our Twitter data, we will use the Natural Language API.
-Before we can use the Natural Language API, we would need to translate our Swedish language tweets to English, as the GCP won’t understand the Swedish language.
+Before using the Natural Language API, we would need to translate our Swedish tweets to English, as the GCP won’t understand the Swedish language.

-What we will do is to translate the twitter text from Swedish to English, as we need to know if the context of the tweet is positive or negative.
-For this we will make use of the Translate API to translate to English and then use the Natural Language API to find out if the tweet is positive or negative.
+What we will do is translate the Twitter text from Swedish to English, as we need to know if the context of the tweet is positive or negative.
+For this, we will make use of the Translate API to translate to English and then use the Natural Language API to find out if the tweet is positive or negative.

-When we have the score form the Natural Language API, we will store the result in BigQuery with the original tweet, and with a ranking total score column.
+When we have the score from the Natural Language API, we will store the result in BigQuery with the original tweet and with a ranking total score column.

 Go to the cloud console and click on the menu (hamburger) button.